 Flexibility: Whether you're in your 20s, 30s, or 50s, Quashed lets you choose a cover amount that fits your stage in life.

 Perks made simple: 10% off for the first 12 months, 25% off a Les Mills membership, and discounts based on your health.
-These perks are offered by the insurers on the platform, and Quashed makes it easy to see them.
+These perks, offered by the insurers on the platform, are clearly displayed with Quashed.

 Access to advice: If you’re unsure, you can easily book a free call with an expert to discuss your options and make sure you’re making the right choice for your life stage.